The unsteady overtopping of barriers by gravity currents and dam-break flows: Unsteady overtopping of a barrier

 is the boundary between subcritical overtopping and blocking.
 In what follows we analyse the subsequent transitions of overtopping behaviour that occur within each of the regimes.

-If the fluid is unable to supercritically overtop at the instant of collision (\ie, blocked flow or subcritical overtopping) then an upstream propagating shock is formed.
+If the fluid is unable to supercritically overtop at the instant of collision (\ie, blocked flow or subcritical overtopping) then two cases are possible.
+One case is when a $\beta$-fan is generated at the subcritically overtopping barrier (C-IV), so that the depth at the barrier $\breve{h}_b$ is smaller than the depth that arrived at the front.
+This continues until $\breve{h}_b$ reduces to $V_c$ at which time the flow is blocked.
+The other case is when an upstream propagating shock is formed.
 We find from simulation that, as time passes, the fluid depth between the shock and wall decreases.
 This can be rationalised as follows.
 Initially, the distance between the shock and barrier is small, and therefore the dynamics in this regime is quasi-static and has constant velocity throughout.
 Using the perturbed shock condition \cref{eqn:ot:perturbshock_uh}, and the fact that upstream of the shock both $u$ and $h$ are decreasing, we deduce that $h$ downstream of the shock must decrease also.
 At later times the fluid is not quasi-static, and therefore we make use of the expressions involving the invariants, \cref{eqn:ot:perturbshock_ab}, remembering that the shock sets the changes in $\alpha$ immediately downstream of the shock, these changes are then reflected off the barrier resulting in changes of opposite sign to $\beta$.
 The large coefficient of the perturbations to $\alpha$ suggests that $\alpha$ is decreasing and, therefore, $\beta$ is increasing, corresponding to a decreasing depth.
 Because the fluid adjacent to the barrier is becoming shallower, we deduce that the fluid will cease its initial overtopping (if any), and not overtop again.
 Thus, in regime C-III, no fluid makes it over the barrier, and in regime C-II the subcritical overtopping ceases after finite time.